eyosido/GlobalSearch/README.md

 Documentation comprises this file as well as content of the [doc folder](https://github.com/eyosido/GlobalSearch/tree/main/doc).

 # Known issues / limitations
-As of version 1.2.2:
+As of version 1.3:
 - Supports only Substance Graphs (texturing graphs).
 - Tree view node expand/collapse in the Search Into combo box/tree may occasionnaly stop working.
 If this happens, click the Refresh button to the right of the Search Into combo box.
-- The outcome of a search cannot be opnened inside a Designer view.
 - Frame titles are not currently searchable.
-- The content of functions attached to FX-Map's internal graph nodes is not searchable.
+- The content of FX-Map or Pixel Processor internal graphs may not be searchable.

 # Build
 To build the .sdplugin file from source, please follow the [procedure](https://substance3d.adobe.com/documentation/sddoc/packaging-plugins-182257149.html) mentioned in the Substance 3D Designer documentation.